MediaComem/comem-archidep/ex/render-database-deployment.md

  * [new branch]      main            -> upstream/main
  * [new branch]      master          -> upstream/master
 ```
-As you can see, this gives us access to upstream branches, including one called ``upstream/docker-postgres``.
-The next step is to create our own branch and copy the contents of the upstream.
+As you can see, this gives you access to upstream branches, including one called ``upstream/docker-postgres``.
+With the next command you will copy the content of that upstream branch into your own branch.

 ```bash
 $> git checkout -b docker-postgres upstream/docker-postgres